 You will lie on your back (or on your side) on a padded exam table.
-Warmed gel will be spread on your abdomen to improve the quality of the sound waves.
-A small handheld unit called a transducer is pressed against your abdomen and moved back and forth over it.
-A picture of the organs and blood vessels can be seen on a video monitor.
+Warmed gel will be spread on your abdomen (or back) to improve the quality of the sound waves.
+A small handheld unit called a transducer is pressed against your abdomen.

 You may be asked to change positions so more scans can be done.
 For a kidney ultrasound, you may be asked to lie on your stomach.